Stevedorm/CS412Final/exact_solution/README.md

 <pre>
 Traveling Salesperson Problem is important because it success is vital to many organizations that do deliveries or logistics.
 For example a delivery service would be able to use this program to find the most efficient way for a driver to complete their route, or a public bus system might use this to compute the most efficient route to pick up passengers.
+The traveling salesman problem has been around for a long time, first being studied in the 1930's.
+Even with almost a century of study into this problem it still remains NP-Hard.
+Many applications may not use the optimal method but use an approximation because of it better speed when running on bigger inputs.

 To run the tests, you must CD into the testcases folder and execute run_test_cases.sh.
 THESE TESTS, ESPECIALLY THE LATTER ONES, WILL TAKE A LONG TIME TO EXECUTE, OVER TWO HOURS IN TOTAL.

 This MUST be done in Git Bash or something similar, or else the tests wont execute.